ibm-cloud-docs/bare-metal/introduction-no-os.md

 ### Option 2: IPMI device
 {: #option-2}

-Install operating systems on {{site.data.keyword.baremetal_short}} with no operating systems by booting from an ISO by using the included IPMI device.
+You can install an operating system on {{site.data.keyword.baremetal_short}} by booting from an ISO with the included IPMI device.
 For more information about booting from an ISO, see [Mounting an ISO on a bare metal server](/docs/bare-metal?topic=bare-metal-bm-mount-iso).